Saturday, August 06, 2011

 Singapore: a long report for a short stay

-The occasion for the trip was a fortunate dovetailing of a marketing conference in Singapore that Lady T____ planned to attend and her Golden Week, a concentration of holidays in Japan at the end of April and beginning of May.
+The occasion for the trip was a fortunate dovetailing between a marketing conference that Lady T____ planned to attend and Golden Week, a concentration of Japanese holidays at the end of April and beginning of May.
 She had been to Singapore once before on business and stayed at the Mandarin Hotel, which she described as the nicest hotel she had ever seen.
-Unfortunately, she didn’t get much of a chance to get out and explore the city.
-Ever mindful of her complexion, Lady T____ had reservations about spending additional vacation time in Singapore for fear it would be too bright, too hot and too humid for her complexion, let alone a pleasant time.
-Yet, she recalled that it was a nice looking city and there was curiosity there.
-She did want to go back for the food, the shopping and the fish reflexology.
-As for me, I had long harbored the quiet notion that should the opportunity present itself I would visit this exotic place and see how the sober reality compared to the romantic images I had built up over the years, based on Far East and South Sea adventure stories, faded photos from dusty volumes, and some Kodachrome slides taken by my parents during their trips to Singapore in the 1970s.
+Unfortunately, she didn’t get much of a chance to explore the city.
+Ever mindful of her complexion, Lady T____ had reservations about spending additional vacation time in Singapore for fear it would be too bright, too hot and too humid for her skin, let alone for a pleasant time.
+Yet, she recalled that it was a nice looking city and there was a curiosity there.
+She wanted to go back for the food, the shopping and the fish reflexology.
+I had long harbored a quiet notion that should the opportunity present itself I would visit this exotic place and see how the sober reality compared to romantic images I had built up over the years from Far East adventure stories, faded photos in dusty volumes, and some Kodachrome slides taken by my parents during their trip to Singapore in the 1970s.

 Being so near the equator, one would expect constant, heavy motionless heat.
 It was noticeably hot a good deal of the time, yet, as I discovered through G.F.
 Davidson's Trade and Travel in the Far East (London, 1846), Singapore enjoys the refreshment of intersecting trade winds - making the climate slightly more agreeable than neighboring Malaysia or Indonesia.
 Davidson and other nineteenth century travel writers, particularly W. Basil Worsfold in his very readable A Visit to Java (London 1893) offer bits of advice concerning the weather (usually referring to nearby Java or Sumatra, but presumably somewhat accurate to Singapore), such as the most auspicious times to take certain recreations and physical activities.
 However, based on my own anecdotal observations, I could not verify the wisdom of planning equine activities or anything else before noon in the higher interior of the island or in retiring at 3pm to emerge refreshed in the early evening to sup and take a nice after-dinner stroll along Orchard Road, etc. I could in no way make sense of the weather.
 At 3 A.M., presumably when the heat should have abated, it would be unbearably hot and wet, no matter how leisurely we walked.
 Yet, during the heat of the day, under direct sunlight, I would notice a pleasant breeze and felt comfortable enough to keep my long pants on without issue.
 The temperature seemed to fluctuate arbitrarily every quarter of the hour – hot and drippy one moment, agreeable the next.
 Ultimately, though, I was at a loss to decide when Lady T____ and I should get out and engage in outdoor activities.
 Towards the end of the trip we did things with no regard to the weather or the time of day and were not the worse for it.

 I believe that with a diet of the local cuisine and regular exposure to the weather a person can acclimate to virtually any place, hot or cold, so long as that place is at all congenial to human existence.
-For those that can’t acclimate to Singapore, though, there are subterranean alternatives aplenty in the form of shopping malls.
+For those that can’t acclimate to Singapore there are subterranean alternatives aplenty in the form of shopping malls.
 I can't imagine a place outside of Las Vegas where there are so many malls and shopping centers.
-Based on casual observation, I assume there are more Gaps per capita than any place outside of the U.S. or Japan.
+Based on casual observation, there must be more Gaps per capita than any place outside of the U.S. or Japan.
 Not all of the malls are underground, but many are.
-Pretty much all the major hotels towering over Orchard Road and the Singapore River have foundations of shopping malls, in much the same way as the broader Singaporean economy is founded on free trade and capitalism.
+Pretty much all the major hotels towering over Orchard Road and the Singapore River have foundations of shopping malls.
 I haven’t tried it, but I would bet that a fellow could travel the length of Orchard Road without once emerging on the planet’s surface.
 If I am mistaken, I would further wager the deficit is the width of a single mega-mall and no more!

 Back in the day Orchard Road was a country road lined with Chinese market gardens and, as the name suggests, orchards and groves.
 Read an old account concerning Orchard Road and don’t be surprised if you encounter a tiger or cobra, such incidents being common when the interior of the island, even at Orchard Road, was rural and tiger infested.
 During the day, vendors might set up stands along the street, but those days are gone.
 Instead of the rural tree-lined street connecting plantations and farms, Orchard is now a major tourist and shopping strip.
-In much the same way there used to be a floating neighborhood of boat people before the Singapore river was cleared out and capital development took root on the banks, replacing houses with shopping centers and tourist attractions.
+In much the same way there used to be a floating neighborhood of boat people before the Singapore river was cleared out and capital development took root on the banks, shopping centers and tourist attractions cleared out the houses and orchards on Orchard Road.

 Between the malls and in various districts there were countless little shops of a more local nature.
 Along Tanglin, these places were primarily Indian, selling rugs, dark musty wood furniture, statuettes of Hindu goddesses and meditating buddhas as well as other curios.
 Such places aroused my fancy, but since they did not carry the types of parcels or clothing that Lady T____ sought, we did not make a habit of shopping them.

-So many clothing boutiques scattered in and about so many megamalls might lead the reader to believe Singapore is host to a vibrant, far-ranging fashion scene, or, at the very least, that it sustains a unique fashion identity – that it is, essentially, on the map.
+So many clothing boutiques scattered in and about so many megamalls might lead the reader to believe Singapore is host to a vibrant, far-ranging fashion scene, or, at the very least, that it sustains a unique fashion identity – that it is on the map.
 Knowing so little about the fashion world, I would be foolish to account for Singapore’s place in the fashion world.
 I assume it is one of the major fashion cities in Asia, but beyond that all I know is this: my favorite working actress, Gong Li, became a Singaporean citizen not too long ago and now lives there.
-She’s as great a star as any Hollywood royalty from the golden age, in my book, and though I don’t know if she spends her time walking on red carpets all dolled up and out in public eye, or if she is a recluse, but her mere presence in Singapore gives it some fashion bona fides.
+She’s as great a star as any Hollywood royalty from the golden age.
+Though I don’t know if she spends her time walking on red carpets all dolled up in public eye, or if she is a recluse in sweats and a t-shirt, her mere presence in Singapore gives it some fashion bona fides.

 It used to be that Singapore was a good place to get a suit – something of good quality at a bargain price.
 I did not shop around for a tailor, but noticing how Singapore is not a cheap place to buy anything, I figure some of that bargain has worn off.